Chapter 9 Patterns of Inheritance

 combined effect of two or more genes on a single character

-gene located on the X or Y chromosome
+gene located on a sex chromosome